 Fig.4.1.
 Aerial image of Lough Carra taken in August 2021.
 The lake has shown the early signs of ecological stress due to eutrophication.
-An active catchment association has been established by members of the local community who are pursuing measures with
+An active catchment association has been established by members of the local community who are pursuing measures with other state agencies to address this.

-5. Fisheries Management and Climate Change
+5.0.
+Fisheries Management and Climate Change

-5.1 Current Research
+5.1.
+Current Research